akasha/akasha/README.md

 is available in each different environment.

 See [Issue #11](https://github.com/akasha/akasha/issues/11) to track progress made towards addressing this limitation.

-#### Nullable non-double primitives are mapped poorly in Jsinterop

-Some of the type mappings from WebIDL to java are not mapped in a java-friendly manner.
-The most obvious example is how sequences of non-double numeric values or nullable non-double primitives are mapped to java.
-The numeric values are mapped to `java.lang.Double` as that will map to javascript `number` when compiled.
-It is unclear on the best strategy to address this mismatch.
-This is no different from other bindings such as Elemental2.

 # Contributing

 The project was released as open source so others could benefit from the project.
 We are thankful for any